mhanyc/software_security_reqs/README.md

 Please consider these a starting point for understanding general security within the context of modern software.

-	> Thses are (and will likely remain indefinitely) in draft.
+	These are (and will likely remain indefinitely) in draft.

 ### Origins